-The statement also includes a cogent summary of the many goals of Writing Across the Curriculum programs, reproduced here verbatim:
+The Statement also includes a cogent summary of the shared goals of Writing Across the Curriculum programs (again reproduced verbatim):

 - To sustain the writing of students across their academic careers.
 While likely not the only objective, the desire to increase the amount and frequency of student writing, as well as offer students more sustained instruction in writing, in more courses, spread out over their academic careers, is foundational to WAC programs.